Common Noun & Proper Noun

 - University is a common noun, while Oxford University refers to a specific institution.

 The first letter of a proper noun is always capitalized.
-On the other hand, the first letter of common nouns are not capitalized, but are capitalized only when they come at the beginning of a sentence.
+Common nouns are not capitalized, but are capitalized only when they come at the beginning of a sentence.

 Examples: